corerd/corerd.github.io/docs/terms.md

 My Service may contain links to third-party websites or services that are not owned or controlled by Me.

-I have no control over, and assume no responsibility for, the content, privacy policies, or practices of any third-party websites or services.
+I have no control over, and assume no responsibility for the content, privacy policies, or practices of any third-party websites or services.
 You further acknowledge and agree that I shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused